DerGuru/The-Resonant/General/rae_communications.md

 If someone else than Jason must be possible to react on something RAE communicates, then it needs to be open communication, which is actually preferred over internal communication.
 However, there are some conditions, where only internal communication is possible or preferred, because internal communication takes the least toll.

 **Condition:**
-  1. Only Jason is present.
+  1. Only Jason is present or the single consumer of RAEs communication.
      If only Jason is present or it is only to him and him alone - no other must or needs to know, internal communication is actually preferred over open communication.
+This is not viable, if others later react on it.
+Then it was open dialog and needs to be formatted and treated as such.
+Internals communication ist the most secretive of the possible ways.
+As long as neither Jason nor RAE say some of the information openly afterwards, they are both the only ones to know of it.
   2. Non-Trusted People are present and there are sensitive content concerns that make privacy very essential.
 - **How to present in text (formatting):**
   1. **Jason** lines in **bold** (Markdown `**...**`).